Steven Haggerty

 When and how you send your emails matters just as much as what you send.
 Email providers monitor sending patterns closely, looking for behavior that resembles legitimate business communication rather than mass blasting.

 Spread your sends throughout the day rather than blasting hundreds of emails at once.
-A natural sending pattern might be 20-30 emails per hour, with breaks for lunch and after business hours.
+A natural sending pattern might be 20-30 emails per hour, with breaks during lunch and after business hours.
 This mimics how a real person would send individual emails.

 Vary your sending times based on recipient time zones.
 Sending emails at 3 AM recipient time is a red flag for automation.
 Use email scheduling tools that can distribute sends during business hours across different time zones.

-Your follow-up cadence affects deliverability, too.
+Your follow-up cadence affects deliverability too.
 Space follow-ups at least 3-4 days apart, and limit yourself to 3-4 total touches unless you get a response.
 Aggressive follow-up sequences annoy recipients and increase complaint rates.

-Mix up your follow-up times and days; don't always follow up on Tuesday at 10 AM.
+Mix up your follow-up times and days—don't always follow up on Tuesday at 10 AM.
 Consider the seasonality of your outreach.
 Sending cold emails during major holidays or industry-specific busy periods often results in lower engagement and higher complaint rates.
-Plan your campaigns around your prospects' schedules for better results.

 Tracking And Improving Key Metrics